ambadran/rp-cmake-generator/README.md

-# Makefile Generator for ANY 'uni-stc' based STC MCU Project
+# CMake files Generator for 'pico-sdk' projects

-Python program to automate the generation of the necessary CMake files to ease the compilation, AUTOMATICALLY UPDATING CMakeLists.txt file and upload of any rp2040, rp2350 board.
+Python program to automate the generation of the necessary CMake files to ease the compilation, automatically update CMakeLists.txt file and upload of any rp2040, rp2350 board.

-By updating CMakeLists.txt file, I mean it will automatically see all the *.c files in your directory AND all the `#includes` from the 'pico-sdk' folder and automagically put the necessary files in the CMakeLists.txt folder.
+By updating CMakeLists.txt file, I mean it will automatically see all the *.c files in your directory and remove them if removed from folder.
-For example, if you have 'gpio.c' and 'main.c' in your folder and you've included

-IMP: This script basically does the exact steps mentioned in the "getting-started-with-pico.pdf" under section "Manually Create your own Project" on page-37.
+**IMP**: This script basically does the exact steps mentioned in the "getting-started-with-pico.pdf" under section "Manually Create your own Project" on page-37.

-IMP: the `PICO_SDK_PATH` environment variable MUST BE DEFINED to be the path to the 'pico-sdk' folder.
+**IMP**: the `PICO_SDK_PATH` environment variable MUST BE DEFINED to be the path to the 'pico-sdk' folder.

 ## What is does:
   - create empty 'main.c'